Mezzanine The Fine Wine Specialist

 Higher Spend per Head

-Far more impactful than a reduction in tip-out loss is the opportunity that a 250ml option offers to upsell every glass sold and gain an additional $5-10 (or more) per glass.
+Far more impactful than a reduction in tip-out loss is the opportunity that a 250ml option offers to upsell every glass of wine sold, and therefore gain an additional $5-10 (or more) per glass.

 It might not seem like much, but if 25 patrons during a service upgraded one of their glasses to a 250ml glass with an average price increase of +$7, then that would equate to an additional $175 revenue boost for the day.
 Over the course of a year with 5 services per week, that’s a +$43,000 increase in revenue!